Rakesh00999/Project_Codes/README.md

 ## Analysis and Fetaure Extraction
 As the most of the variables were string categorical data types.
 So i used **Dython** library for it, and to analysis I used heat map and then Extracted the fetures to perform classification
 ## Model and Classifier
 As it is classification model so it comes under supervised machine learning .
-The classifier algorithm used here are Random Forest and Decision Tree .
+The classifier algorithm used here are Random Forest , Decision Tree, SVM, KNN, Logistic Regression .
 But before fitting the model into classifer , **Encoding** was also done to all the extracted categorical features, so that algorithm can work smoothly.
 ## Evaluation and more results
-For evaluation of model metrics like accuracy, recall and F1 score are used.
-Further, Input-based classification was also perfomed and various other insights can also be drieved from the dataset by visualization.
+For evaluation of model metrics like accuracy, recall and F1 score are used.Out of all the 5 classifier one with the high accuracy and was not seem to be overfitting was decision tree.
+So, decision tree classifier based model gives the best result.
+Other insights have also been drieved from the dataset by visualization.<br>
+## User-Input base classification and occurence
+As for the result Input based classification is done.
+Also the ocurrence (state provision and localitiy) have been extracted on the basis of classification.
 ## Future work
 There is scope of improvement in the model as i think it is overfitting  because it is achieving around 100% accuracy in Random Forest based model.
 Furhter deployment of the model can also be done.
-Since, Herbarium dataset holds scientific value more machine learning model like Occurence based classification can also be achieved.
+Since, Herbarium dataset holds scientific value for research.